lizmat/articles/cases-of-UPPER-9.md

 > This is part nine in the ["Cases of UPPER"](https://dev.to/lizmat/series/35190) series of blog posts, describing the Raku syntax elements that are completely in UPPERCASE.

-This part will discuss the interface methods that one can implement to provide a custom [`Positional`](https://docs.raku.org/type/Positional) interface in the [Raku Programming Language](https://raku.org): [postcircumfix [ ]](https://docs.raku.org/language/operators#postcircumfix_[_]), the universal interface for positional access (aka the "array indexing operator").
+This part will discuss the interface methods that one can implement to provide a custom [`Positional`](https://docs.raku.org/type/Positional) interface in the [Raku Programming Language](https://raku.org).
+Positional access is indicated by the [postcircumfix [ ] operator](https://docs.raku.org/language/operators#postcircumfix_[_]) (aka the "array indexing operator").

 ## Some background

 The `Positional` role is really just a marker.
 It does **not** enforce any methods to be provided by the consuming class.
 So why use it?
-Because it is the constraint that is being checked for any variable with a `@` [sigil](https://docs.raku.org/language/glossary#Sigil).
+Because it is *that* constraint that is being checked for any variable with a `@` [sigil](https://docs.raku.org/language/glossary#Sigil).
 An example:
 ```raku
 class Foo { }
 my @a := Foo;
 ```
-will show:
+will show an error:
 ```
 Type check failed in binding; expected Positional but got Foo (Foo)
 ```